Best Blogging Platforms of 2023 (Compared!)

 |Availability of Plugins||

-I prepared a comparison chart to give you a quick reference of the top 5 blogging platforms in 2019.
+I prepared this comparison chart to give you a quick reference of the top 5 blogging platforms.
 If you want to explore further what these popular blogging platforms have to offer, as well as their pros and cons, continue reading below.

 1. WordPress.com (Free)